hudgelabs/ansible/README.md

 This project is a collection of Ansible playbooks that I have written throughout my career.

 ## Motivation
-Ansible is one of my favorite tools for infrastructure automation and I thought it would be helpful to publish some of these playbooks.
+Ansible is one of my favorite tools for infrastructure automation and I thought other DevOps Engineers might find them helpful.

 ## Features
 Automate the configuration of a self-hosted .NET 4.X GitLab Runner with the dotnet45-gitlab-runner.yaml playbook.